sagemath/sagewiki_to_gh-2022-10-10/days112.358.md

    * Schedule: 2 hours beginning Thursday, June 2, 2022, 08:00:00 GMT
                which is June 2, 2022, 10 am to 12 noon Central European Summer Time (UTC+2)
    * [[http://www.slabbe.org/|Sébastien Labbé]] will present the new [[https://trac.sagemath.org/wiki/ReleaseTours/sage-9.6#GraphicswithTikZ|TikzPicture]] functionality in Sage 9.6
+   * The presentation will be followed by coding sprints starting by a "tour de table" where everyone announce their objective for the session.

  * '''What is ... in Sage?'''
    * Short presentations: What is this animal?
 Is it dangerous?
 Can it eat my computer?
 How much space does it take?